enodi/WeatherApp/README.md

 ### Installation and Setup

-* Navigate to a directory with your terminal
+* Navigate to a directory within your terminal
 * Clone this repo to your directory
 * Using HTTP; ```$ git clone https://github.com/enodi/WeatherApp.git```
 * Using SSH; ```$ git clone git@github.com/enodi/WeatherApp.git```